Nidhikudalkar/MC-Exp-3/README.md

-# MC-Exp-3
+# MC-Exp-1
-Mobile Computing Experiment No 3
+Mobile Computing Experiment No1